-- •Norovirus infection causes 21 million cases of gastroenteritis in the United States each year
+- •Norovirus infection causes 21 million cases of gastroenteritis in the US each year.

 Purchase one-time access:Academic & Personal: 24 hour online accessCorporate R&D Professionals: 24 hour online access

 - For academic or personal research use, select 'Academic and Personal'

 - For corporate R&D use, select 'Corporate R&D Professionals'

 Subscribe:Subscribe to American Journal of Infection Control

 List G: EPA's registered antimicrobial products effective against norovirus.
 2021.